Marietas Islands’ Hidden Beach: How to Visit in 2023

 To get to Playa Escondida, the carriers must drop off passengers a few meters from the beach, depending on the number of boats.

 After you jump off the boat, you will have to swim to the hidden beach, with the mandatory use of a life jacket.

-You can only go to Playa Escondida with an authorized boat, often on a tour that stops at other places of interest, since the maximum stay on the beach is half an hour to reduce the environmental impact.
+You can only go to Playa Escondida with an authorized boat, often on a tour that stops at other places of interest.

 What to do in the Marietas Islands